Food Network: History

-In 1995, Schonfeld resigned as managing director of the network, but remained on its board until 1998, when he sold his interest in the company to Scripps.
+In 1995, Schonfeld resigned as managing director of the network, but remained on its board until 1998, when he and Cunningham sold their interest in the company to Scripps.
 In 1996, Erica Gruen was hired as the president and CEO of TV Food Network, becoming the second woman in history to be the CEO of a U.S. television network.
+That same year, the "TV" portion of the name was dropped, thus making it simply Food Network.
 Gruen led the network into an explosive growth until 1998, by launching the largest website for food, FoodNetwork.com, more than doubling the subscriber base, tripling the viewership and multiplying the network's yearly revenue.
 In 1997, it was the second fastest growing cable network.
 Gruen changed the brand positioning from Schonfeld's "TV for people who cook" to "TV for everyone who loves to eat," thereby greatly improving the appeal to viewers and advertisers, and saving the network from bankruptcy.
-That same year, the "TV" portion of the name was dropped, thus making it simply Food Network.
 Greg Willis and Cathy Rasenberger were two of the original members of the start-up team who led the affiliate sales and marketing of the company from 1995 to 1998.
 Greg Willis served as senior vice president of worldwide distribution until he left to join Liberty Media in 1998.

 The A. H. Belo Corporation acquired Food Network when it purchased The Providence Journal Company in February 1997.
 Belo sold its 56% stake in the channel to the E. W. Scripps Company in October 1997, in a trade deal that resulted in Belo acquiring the television-radio station combination of KENS-AM/TV in San Antonio, Texas.

 The 1080i high definition simulcast feed of Food Network launched on March 31, 2008.

 Food Network was first launched outside of North America in the United Kingdom on November 9, 2009, and in Asia on July 5, 2010 (on StarHub TV channel 433 and in HD on channel 468).
 Since the UK launch on November 9, 2009, on Sky, the channel has been added to the Freesat, Freeview and Virgin Media platforms.

 In January 2015, the Food Network collaborated with Snapchat and launched its own Food Network channel, "Discover Food Network", where social media users can watch the channel through the app.
 The channel features recipes, food hacks, and tips to entertain and appeal to the social media savvy millennials of today while watching from the palm of their hands.

-In June 2020, Domaine Javier became the first-ever openly transgender woman to be featured in the history of Food Network, through the 20th season of the hit reality-competition series Worst Cooks in America.
+In 2019, Tribune was acquired by Nexstar Media Group.